robboito/imnodes/README.md

 See the `examples/` directory to see library usage in greater detail.

 - simple.cpp is a simple hello-world style program which displays two nodes
-- save_load.cpp is enables you to add and remove nodes and links, and serializes/deserializes them, so that the program state is retained between restarting the program
+- save_load.cpp enables you to add and remove nodes and links, and serializes/deserializes them, so that the program state is retained between restarting the program
 - color_node_editor.cpp is a more complete example, which shows how a simple node editor is implemented with a graph.

+## TODO

+- Support other platforms other than MacOS